Traralgon and District Cricket Association Inc.

 Play can be extended due to inclement weather for up to 120 minutes.
 There is no spare day for semi-finals.
 Grand Final – u15 games are to commence as per scheduled time.
 The same format as the Semi Final games shall be followed in both grades.
 Duckworth Lewis applies for Semi finals

 13.4 The highest placed team on the ladder at the end of the home and away season will be deemed the home side for the purpose of responsibility for the supply of stumps, drinks and boundary marking.

 13.5 Where a draw occurs in a semi-final the higher placed team on the ladder will be declared the winner.
 There are no spare days allotted for semi-finals.

 13.6 Grand Finals

-Note: The intent is that finals matches are concluded on the day and if there can be no result, (match drawn) due to inclement weather after using both the nominated day and the spare day to complete the stipulated overs, then the team that has finished in the highest position on the ladder after the home and away season of the two Grand Final participants shall be declared the Premier for the season in that age group.
+Note: The intent is that finals matches are concluded on the scheduled day/s and if there can be no result, (match drawn) due to inclement weather after using both the nominated day and the spare day to complete the stipulated overs, then the team that has finished in the highest position on the ladder after the home and away season of the two Grand Final participants shall be declared the Premier for the season in that age group.

 14. TDCA - Gippsland Pride / GCL / JCW and Representative Nominations

 14.1 Selection and nominations are based on individual player performance as per current and past performances.

 14.2 Selection is approved by the Junior Sub-Committee and Vice-President Juniors.

 15.1 Mandatory that all coaches and support staff have a Volunteer Working with Children Check.